 The process of registering a property is a time-consuming process involving a lot of complicated procedures.
-A document submitted wrongly might consume more time than required.
-Thus, it is important to keep in mind certain points and prepare documents before submitting the documents to the registrar.
+A necessary paper submitted wrongly might consume more time than required.
+Thus, it is important to keep in mind certain points and prepare necessary papers before submitting the necessary papers to the registrar.
 These are:

-- Documents – It is the responsibility of the buyer to ensure that all the documents required for the registration of the property are available with the buyer at the time of registration.
+- Necessary Papers – It is the responsibility of the buyer to ensure that all the necessary papers required for the registration of the property are available with the buyer at the time of registration.

 - Clearance of pending bills – The buyer should check that all the bills due before the sale has been made are cleared on the part of the seller.

 - Stamp Duty – The amount of stamp duty must be calculated, keeping in mind the market value of the property.
 The amount varies from state to state as every state has its own Act with regard to stamp duty.

 - Preparation of the necessary paper – It is necessary for the parties to enter into an agreement such as a sale deed, lease deed or gift deed stating all the essential terms and conditions for the sale.